Professor: Dr. Kate Pulling

-Resources (Software): All web pages will be produced using a code editor, such as Notepad++ for a PC (do not use Notepad) or BBEdit for a Mac.
+Resources (Software): All web pages will be produced using a code editor, such as Notepad++ for Windows (do not use Notepad) or Visual Studio Code for Windows, Linux or Mac.

-Some students have also used these other code editors: Visual Studio Code, aka VS Code, Sublime Text, Atom, and Replit, an online code editor.
+Some students have also used these other code editors: Sublime Text, Atom, and an online code editor Replit.

 Resources (Data Files): The files you need for the tutorials, the Independent Challenges, and the Visual Workshops are available for download in a zipped folder from Canvas Module “Files for Course.”
 No additional resources are required.

 Course Objectives: When you successfully complete the course, you will be able to